darshit1250/AI-Projects/Fake News Detection/README.md

 # Files overview
   * FakeNewsClassifier_Capstone_Project_whole_text.ipynb
     * EDA has been performed on the dataset till now.
+  * detectTheLanguageAndAppendInCSV.ipynb
+    * After generating word cloud we found that english is not the only language used in the dataset, so we wrote a code to detect the language used and diversify the dataset.
+For this we added one column named 'Language' in the dataset and set it by default to 'e'.
+Now we used nltk library - more specifically TextCat - to identify the language and replaced the newly created column values.

 # Liberaries used in the project
   * ScikitLearn (https://github.com/scikit-learn/scikit-learn)